Mahia113/pokeSDKiOS/docs/pokemonHabitat.md

 # PokemonHabitat Struct

-PokemonHabitat struct contains all functions to request color information(s) of pokemon world.
+PokemonHabitat struct contains all functions to request habitat information(s) of pokemon world.

 Init method requires a client objet of PokeSDK type.